Ok.. let me explain: it's going to be Angular 4.0, or simply Angular

 Also, we should start avoiding GitHub/NPM libraries prefixed with

-Basically from now on, name all versions of Angular simply “Angular”.
-Try to avoid using the version number, unless it is really necessary to disambiguate.
+Basically try to avoid the use of the version number, unless it is really necessary to disambiguate.
+For example:

 This articles uses Angular v2.3.1.